 Measure 3.2 (Direct): In COMM 1010, students must produce and use an effective visual aid for the final speech, the persuasive speech.
-The FIG sections are taught in Fall 2020 only.
+The FIG sections are taught in Fall 2021 only.
 Speeches are graded using a standard course rubric including a specific rubric category (Presentation Aid category) for this SLO:

 - There is superior design and/or use of aid to effectively support verbal message.
 Aid clarifies and enhances verbal message.
 The speaker demonstrates ability to use varied presentation strategies for an appropriate, respectful presentation.
 Speaker can adapt to unexpected circumstances affecting use of aid.
 (5) - There is effective design and/or use of aid to effectively support verbal message.
 Aid clarifies and enhances verbal message.
 The speaker demonstrates ability to use varied presentation strategies for an appropriate, respectful presentation.
 Speaker can adapt to unexpected circumstances affecting use of aid.
 (4) - There is adequate design and/or use of aid to support verbal message.
 Aid clarifies verbal message.
 The speaker demonstrates ability to use a presentation strategy for an appropriate, respectful presentation.
 Speaker can adapt to unexpected circumstances affecting use of aid.
 (3) - There is limited use and/or somewhat adequate design of presentation aid.
 The speaker does not demonstrate ability to support or enhance verbal message.
 Aid is not always used at the appropriate time.
-Speaker is uncomfortable with presnetation media/technology.
+Speaker is uncomfortable with presentation media/technology.
 (2) - There is weak use and/or inadequate design of presentation aid.
 Presentation aid may be inappropriate.
 Technical presentation problems (visibility and clarity) interfered with message comprehension.
 Speaker is uncomfortable with presentation media/technology.
 (1) - There is no presentation aid used to support verbal message.
 (0)

-Analysis: In AC 2019-2020, the target was met.
-Based on the analysis of AC 2019-2020 results, in AC 2020-2021, faculty provided students with examples of effective and ineffective visual aids and encouraged them to be creative in developing meaningful visual support for their presentations.
+Analysis: In AC 2020-2021, the target was met.
+Based on the analysis of AC 2020-2021 results, in AC 2021-2022, faculty critiqued examples of effective and ineffective visual aids and encouraged students to be creative in developing meaningful visual support for their presentations.

-As a result, in AC 2020-2021, the target was met.
-Students achieved an overall average of 4.68/5 or 93.6% in the presentation aid category.
-Students exceeded the acceptable target (80%) and approached the ideal target (100%).
+As a result, in AC 2021-2022, the target was met.
+Students achieved an overall average of 4/5 or 80% in the presentation aid category.
+Students achieved the acceptable target (80%) and approached the ideal target (100%).
+This year, more students than normal did not complete a visual aid when delivering their speech.
+This may have had something to do with students adjusting to being back in the classroom after the challenges encountered due to COVID.
+Either way, shifting emphasis to not just the effective construction of visual aids but also the value of their presence in a speech setting will be something faculty will focus on in the upcoming year.

-Decision: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, and to drive improvement in AC 2021-2022, faculty will provide critique of examples of effective and ineffective visual aids while encouraging them to be creative in developing meaningful visual support for their presentations.
+Decision: In AC 2021-2022, the target was met.
+Based on the analysis of the AC 2021-2022 results, and to drive improvement in AC 2022-2023, faculty will emphasize the importance of visual aids and their ability to strengthen the impact of a verbal message by providing specific examples of speeches both with and without visual aids present.